gwiesenekker/GWP/README.md

 # GWP a high-resolution code profiler for C/C++ source code

 Statistical code profilers like gprof or perf never worked well for my programs.
 Yes, they provided clues but never clearly showed where the bottlenecks were.
 20 years ago I developed my own code profiler for C/C++ (version 1.1) and I now added thread support to it (version 1.2).
 In order to use it you have to add the file profile.c to your build and add the following header and macro's to your program you want to profile:
 ```
 #include "profile.h"

- //INIT_PROFILE should be called once by each thread at the start of the program
+ //INIT_PROFILE should be called once by the main program BEFORE any threads are started
 INIT_PROFILE
 ..
  //Bracket each block you want to profile with calls to the macros BEGIN_BLOCK and END_BLOCK
  //BEGIN_BLOCK has the name of the block as the argument
  //BEGIN_BLOCK and END_BLOCK typically bracket functions but can be used to bracket anything like for loops etc.
  //You can use __func__ for "block name" in functions
+ //Both the main program and the threads should bracket the main program/thread code with a block "main-thread"

+ BGIN_BLOCK("main-thread")

  BEGIN_BLOCK("block name")
 ..
 //DO NOT USE MULTIPLE RETURNS AS BEGIN_BLOCK and END_BLOCK have to match